HISPANIC/LATINX HERITAGE MONTH

 SEPTEMBER 15TH - OCTOBER 15TH

 There were students from Latin America at Cornell University from the very beginning: a Brazilian student was part of the first group of students in 1868.
 Recruited by Geology Professor Charles Hartt, who traveled in Brazil, more Brazilian students arrived.
 In 1873 the Brazilian students published Aurora Brasileira a monthly newsletter written in Portuguese, and they established a Club Brasileiro.
 In her autobiography, Anna Botsford Comstock comments favorably on the Brazilian students who lived in the same boarding house as she did: “They were all gentlemen, by our standards, as well as their own.”
+The 1880 census for the City of Ithaca also included the Fuertes family from Puerto Rico.

 Cuban-American writer Richard Fariña (1937-1966), wrote the popular counterculture novel Been Down So Long It Looks Like Up to Me (1966) based on his experiences at Cornell.
 The setting for much of Fariña's novel is Ithaca's Collegetown, although the names were changed to Mentor University in the town of Athene.

-Students also came from Cuba – the first student of color to graduate from Cornell was Francisco de Paula Rodríguez y Valdès from Cuba in 1878.
+College students also came from Cuba – the first student of color to graduate from Cornell was Francisco de Paula Rodríguez y Valdès from Cuba in 1878.
 In 1888-89 Latin American students from Nicaragua, Puerto Rico, Honduras and Brazil created Alpha Zeta, which, the Sun reported, was “intended solely for the benefit of persons born in the western hemisphere and who speak either Spanish or Portuguese, but excludes all Europeans."
 In 1894 a Club Latino-Americano flourished.
 A graduate student from Argentina, Modesto Quiroga, organized the Cosmopolitan Club, Cornell’s first international student group in 1904; townspeople were eligible for “associate membership.”
 A Cornellian, Mario García Menocal (Class of 1888) was active in the Cuban independence movement, and served as president of Cuba in 1912 to 1921.

 Ithaca’s first Mexican restaurant, Subs & Such, Ltd. opened on North Aurora St. in 1977, advertising itself as “Ithaca’s Only Mexican Restaurant serving Mexican Taste Treats Such as Tacos Beef Burritos and Mexican ‘No Jumping’ Beans’” See Ithaca Journal, April 27, 1977.